-- Turn off all gas appliances; check that they are definitely off. - If you can smell gas or suspect a leak, leave the property and call the National Gas Emergency Service on 0800 111 999 - Put out any naked flames and don't smoke or strike any matches - Don't use any gas appliances until they have been checked by an engineer. - Turn off your electrical appliances, and avoid turning any switches on or off. - Open your doors and windows. - Keep other people away from the area.
+- Turn off all gas appliances; check that they are definitely off. - If you can smell gas or suspect a leak, leave the property and call the National Gas Emergency Service on 0800 111 999 - Put out any naked flames and don't smoke or strike any matches - Don't use any gas appliances until they have been checked by an engineer. - Turn off your electrical appliances, and avoid turning any switches on or off. - Open your doors and windows. - Keep other people away from the area. - More information available from Northern Gas Network northerngasnetworks.co.uk/network-supply/gas-emergencies/

-Electricity 4
+Electricity

-In a power cut you can contact your local provider by dialling 105.
+• In a power cut you can contact your local provider by dialling 105.
 It's free and you will be put through to a local network operator who can give you help and advice.